anis-marrouchi/UploadCropImageBundle/README.md

        …
        ```

-9. Now add to form tag the coordinate checker and render your form
+9. Now add the form tag the coordinate checker and render your form

     ```
     …